DevCycleHQ/devcycle-docs/docs/extras/advanced-targeting/self-targeting.md

 ![Self-Targeting Slideout on Feature Page](/aug-2023-self-targeting-slideout-open-feature-form.png)

 On each feature, you will see a Self-Targeting section within the Users & Targeting tab.
-This section will show you at-a-glance if there you have any active self-targeting overrides for feature, and how many other team-members within the current project have self-targeting overrides set as well.
+This section will show you at-a-glance if you have any active self-targeting overrides for feature, and how many other team-members within the current project have self-targeting overrides set as well.

 Within the slide-out, you can setup your DevCycle Identity, select Self-Targeting overrides, and see the other Team Members that are currently self-targeting for that feature, including the variation and environment they have active overrides in.